Daryle Lamonica: Oakland Raiders

 After Lamonica was unable to lead the Raiders to an offensive touchdown in the first three games of the 1973 season, he was replaced by Ken Stabler.
 Stabler was better at reading defenses and more accurate, leading the 1976 team to victory in Super Bowl XI.

 World Football League

 Lamonica was the 25th player to jump from the NFL to the World Football League (WFL) on April 16, 1974, when he signed a multiyear contract to join the Southern California Sun in 1975.
 He went 9-of-19 for ninety yards and one touchdown in limited playing time in his only season in the WFL which folded in late October of that year.
+He announced his retirement in September of that year due to his arthritic knee.